 Eddo

-Apparently tender, or is there a rumour it can take a bit of frost if dryish?
-These two plants have been romping away in my greenhouse for 3 years (there's three big leaves on the big one in a large pot at the bottom, and smaller leaves on a multi-stemmed smaller plant in a smaller pot higher up), having spent the winter indoors.
+Tender, or is there a rumour it can take a bit of frost if dryish?
+These two plants have been romping away in my greenhouse for 3 years (there's three big leaves on the big one in a large pot at the bottom, and smaller leaves on a multi-stemmed smaller plant in a smaller pot higher up), having spent the winter in the house.
 They get semi-dried it off over winter, and the leaves are cut off as they get messy with aphids.
 Looking forward to a good harvest - those leaves are the biggest I've seen on them, size of dinner trays!

 Buckshorn Plantain